protocultor/NextBASIC-Shmup/readme.txt

 The entire Next Team, for the wonderful machine
-Garry Lancaster, for the language and the Invaders game which inspired this You, for your interest in the game and getting this far in the doc :)
+Garry Lancaster, for the language and the Invaders game which inspired this Remy Sharp for the info about audio and Layer 2
+You, for your interest in the game and getting this far in the doc :)

 Jaime Moreira
 2020-08-23
+Last updated: 2020-08-31